Risely

 There are many ways to deal with distractions; the best way to stop them from taking over depends on the individual and their work environment.
 However, some tips include:

-• Set boundaries for your time: Setting personal boundaries and following them is the first step to ensuring that you get your job done on time.
+• Set boundaries for your time: Setting personal boundaries at work and following them is the first step to ensuring that you get your job done on time.
 If you work remotely, you can inform your family and friends in advance about your unavailability during work hours.

 • Dedicate a specific time to check emails: Checking email during work hours is common, but try to make time each day to deal with your inbox.
 Not only will this help you stay on top of critical tasks, but it can also reduce the number of distractions that come into your work life, as repeatedly checking emails can often throw us off the course we are taking.